-40. FRESH WATER
+43. FRESH WATER

-- 40.1.
+43.1.
 The ship's ability to make fresh water has limits and has costs in terms of fuel.
 Everyone aboard needs to practice water conservation to avoid water rationing later.
 DO NOT WASTE WATER.
 Please wash only full loads of laundry.
 Shave out of a partially filled sink rather than running faucets.
-Sea-showers also reduce consumption. - 40.2.
-When taking a shower it is recommended to: - a.
-Wet Down turn off water - b.
-Soap Up turn on water - c.
-Rinse Off turn off water - 40.3.
+Sea-showers also reduce consumption.

+43.2.
+When taking a shower it is recommended to:

+- a.
+Wet Down turn off water

+- b.
+Soap Up turn on water

+- c.
+Rinse Off turn off water

+43.3.
 Report all leaking faucets by work orders obtained from the quarterdeck office.
-Report larger leaks, immediately, to the Cadet Watch on the quarterdeck for notification of the engine department. - 40.4.
+Report larger leaks, immediately, to the Cadet Watch on the quarterdeck for notification of the engine department.

+43.4.
 Failure to conserve water, in addition to action resulting in water hours, may be treated as Refusal to Obey Orders.
 Wasting of water that leads to the need to make unusually large amounts, may result in periods when water use is secured.

-41. ID CARDS/PASSPORTS
+44. ID CARDS/PASSPORTS

-Each Cadet participating in Summer Sea Term is required to have a U.S. Merchant Mariner Credential, Texas A&M University at Galveston ID Card or equivalent institution ID card., TWIC Card, and passport prior to their departure.
+Each Cadet participating in Summer Sea Term is required to have a U.S. Merchant Mariner Credential, Texas A&M University at Galveston ID Card and Ship Safety and Security ID., TWIC Card, and passport prior to their departure.